-i) Loss per Share
+k) Loss per Share

 Basic loss per share is calculated by dividing the net loss for the year by the weighted average number of shares outstanding during the year.
 Diluted loss per share is calculated using the treasury stock method.
 Under the treasury stock method, the weighted average number of shares outstanding used in the calculation of diluted income or loss per share assumes that the deemed proceeds received from the exercise of stock options, share purchase warrants and their equivalents would be used to repurchase common shares of the Company at the average market price during the year, if they are determined to have a dilutive effect.
-Existing stock options and share purchase warrants have not been included in the current year computation of diluted loss per share as to do so would be anti-dilutive.
-Accordingly, the current year basic and diluted losses per share are the same.
+In periods when the Company has generated a net loss, stock options and share purchase warrants are not included in the computation of diluted loss per share as they are anti-dilutive.

-j) Share-based Payments
+I) Share-based Payments